memfault/interrupt/_drafts/practical_zephyr_05_west.md

 In Zephyr's official documentation for _West_, the first example call to `west init` uses the `-m` argument to specify the manifest repository's URL.
 In the previous section, we've seen how we can _create_ such a manifest repository and how to use `west init --local` to initialize the workspace _locally_.

-Instead of initializing a workspace _locally_, let's use the manifest file and repository that we've created in the previous section and initialize it using its remote URL.
+Instead of initializing a workspace _locally_, let's use the manifest file and repository that we've created in the previous section and initialize the workspace from scratch using its remote URL.
 Let's fire up a new terminal (I'll be installing _West_ again in a virtual environment) and get started right away:

 ```bash
 $ mkdir workspace-m